FizaTM/harus_tidy/README.md

 unzip(file, exdir = ".", overwrite = TRUE)
 ```

 ## Directory Structure: UCI HAR Dataset
 * README.txt and features_info.txt are files with explanations.
-* The files activity_labels.txt and features.txt define the variable names for X_test and subject_test.txt
+* The files activity_labels.txt and features.txt define the variable names for y_test.txt and X_test.txt
 * Explanations for the train set below work for the test set as well.

 ### UCI\ HAR\ Dataset